Call Now (800) 681-1295

 If you are facing a Field audit, you would be wise to hire representation to handle the audit, business tour and client interview for you.

-How Many Years Can an IRS Audit Go Back?
+How Far Back in Time Can an IRS Audit Go Back?

 Answer: 3 years in most cases, 6+ years in extreme cases.